ispeakcomputer/kubernetes_superuser/README.md

 Running just 'ksu' will default to 15 minutes.

-ksu can use multiple tokens from your kube config for multiple environments.

-Escalation will be run against all tokens / clusters in your config at the same time.

 **Get Cluster Node IPs**

 Simply run **kgnip** for 'kubectl get nodes ips'. this returns a IP on each line.